ReolinkCameraAPI/reolinkapipy/README.md

 Implement a "Camera" object by passing it an IP address, Username and Password.
 By instantiating the object, it will try retrieve a login token from the Reolink Camera.
 This token is necessary to interact with the Camera using other commands.

+### Using the library as a Python Module

+Install the package via Pip

+    pip install reolink-api==0.0.1

 ### Styling and Standards

 This project intends to stick with [PEP8](https://www.python.org/dev/peps/pep-0008/)